Article May 9th, 2023 by Tiia Lifländer, Lead Business Consultant

 Low-Code as the magic wand for digitalizing the future

-What to take into consideration when choosing low-code option?
+What to take into consideration when choosing a low-code option?

 According to our experiences, to get the most and best out of low-code development, it is beneficial to educate and support end-users to participate in this agile development path.
 This means involving end-users in the development process itself and using rapid prototyping to make it easier for users to provide feedback and suggest improvements.